nadrino/kotor-walkthrough/kotor/walkthrough/049_YavinStation.md

 | [Next Page >](./050_Kashyyyk.md)

 - Take Canderous ? -> make sense -> With Carth ?
-Un finished Banter
+Unfinished Banter
-- Level up Carth (12+13) + equip him with Calo armor
+- Level up Carth (12+13) + equip him with Calo armor (or keep for you and Carth take the davik one)
 - Bug played pazaak -> Black screen Xbox -> played then -> return -> save/reload -> retalk -> debug
 	- Yeah, I'm new.
 Very new.
 	- **[Lie] I do work for Davik.**
 	- I work for the Republic.
 	- Trandoshans and smugglers?
 What are you talking about?
-	- … Open
+- Reask
 	- I'm trying to defeat Darth Malak.
 	- He is the Dark Lord of the Sith.
 	- When I... acquired the Ebon Hawk, it had the coordinates for your station.